 Data from Ofcom, the regulator for the telecoms industry, shows that around 40% of broadband customers, equivalent to around 8.8m households, are out of contract, and potentially able to make significant savings by signing up to a new deal.
 Savings from switching to a new broadband deal are around £100 a year on average.

 Moving to a new broadband deal might not only save you money, but could also mean you end up with a better service.
-This could prove especially helpful while lockdown measures are in place, and most of us are spending more time at home.
+This could prove especially helpful now that many of us are spending more time at home than usual.

-Research by Comparethemarket.com found that four in 10 households have experienced issues with their broadband since lockdown, which has impacted their ability to work.
+Research by Comparethemarket.com found that four in 10 households have experienced issues with their broadband since the latest lockdown measures were introduced, which has impacted their ability to work.

 Adelana Carty, broadband expert at Uswitch.com, added: “The lockdown is testing households’ broadband connections to the limit, as multiple devices use the internet around the clock.